gregfeliu/NYC-Subway-Frequencies/README.md

 ## Introduction
 New Yorkers can have strong opinions about the NYC Subway services.
 "The 4 is so much better than the 6.
 It's not even close".
 "Ugh, I hate riding the F train.
 It takes forever".
 Someone was so frustrated with the G train that they wrote a (dare I say, relatable) [song](https://youtu.be/_OhUIVsUkxg?si=fQvYZA07SlQRk1pk) about it.

 So why *do* New Yorkers have such strong opinions about certain services?
 Are there actual, tangible differences between them?
-In this project **I examine some verifiable differences between the 28 services in the NYC subway system**.
+In this project **I examine the verifiable frequency differences between the 28 services in the NYC subway system**.
 In particular, I focus on the frequencies that these trains have at different points in the schedule.
 The daily, hourly and time interval frequencies are all examined using the [GTFS schedule data](https://new.mta.info/developers).
 In addition, I touch on the capacity of each service, station-specific information and other fun trivia I discovered along the way.

 ## Train Frequencies